Magazine Cover, for TIME: MAID-Canada’s Euthanasia Problem

 Introduction

-Tasked with the creation of a 3D magazine cover I was made to research and cover a topic that could be made into a metaphorical magazine cover of my choosing with the applied research of the problem and magazine audience.
-For my topic i selected the euthanasia policy in Canada as of 2020 that had loosened restrictions on what qualifies for the euthanasia treatment.
+Tasked with the creation of a 3D magazine cover we were made to research and cover a topic that could be made into a metaphorical magazine cover of our choosing with the applied research of the problem and magazine audience.
+For our topic we selected the euthanasia policy in Canada as of 2020 that had loosened restrictions on what qualifies for the euthanasia treatment.

 Project